How to Use a Laser Level and Spirit Level

 4. Make sure to keep removing the paper from collecting on the dust sheets as it can stick to the sheets the longer you leave it.

 Once the wallpaper is gone, brush the wall with a stiff broom and remove remaining debris with the stripping knife.
 Make sure to score the top edge of the paper to stop the ceiling being damaged and remove the last of the paper.
 If you’re left with any wallpaper paste on the wall use a stripping solution to be able to remove it using the stripping knife.
-Wipe the walls clean with water and leave them until completely dry before turned the power back on.
+Wipe the walls clean with water and leave them until completely dry before turning the power back on.

 One thing that gets commonly overlooked is the need to clean the walls thoroughly after the paper has been removed.
 Again, don’t scrub – keep it gentle.
 A bucket containing a mixture of washing up liquid and warm water should suffice, applied with a large sponge.
 Once the residual pieces of paper have been removed, simply rub down with a towel.
-You should be left with a smooth, dry finish – ready for that paint to be applied!
+You should be left with a smooth, dry finish – ready for that paint or paper to be applied!

 No longer reserved solely for construction engineers, laser levels